maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 1. Using Twitter’s APIs: Open/Essential, Academic/Premium (see more about APIs this section to the [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api))
 2. Using this lesson from the Programming Historian (however, you need to choose a JSON rather than a CSV output).

-In the project for which the workflow was originally developed, we had 200,000 tweets collected with the Premium API over two periods of 31 days each.
-However, for the purpose of this lesson, we made a new dataset using the Open API to make the test case as close to one that could easily be used in a classroom setting.
+In the project for which the workflow was originally developed, we had c.
+200,000 tweets collected with the Premium API over two periods of 31 days each.
+However, for the purpose of this lesson, we made a new dataset using the Open API to make the test case as close to a classroom setting as possible.
 #Exploration of a dataset’s timely dimension
 The R code described below is written with the specific purpose of analyzing twitter data, but the three steps can hopefully be of inspiration to students and researchers in the social sciences and humanities who want to use distant reading to qualify and contextualize results in relation to their close readings.